pfsense/docs/source/firewall/preventing-rfc1918-traffic-from-exiting-a-wan-interface.rst

 Scenarios where RFC1918 addresses should NOT be blocked on the WAN interface
 ----------------------------------------------------------------------------

-In its default configuration, pfSense is not configured to block RFC1918 addresses from being routed from the LAN subnet to the outside WAN, because there are two common scenarios where blocking this traffic is not desirable:
+In its default configuration, pfSense software is not configured to block RFC1918 addresses from being routed from the LAN subnet to the outside WAN, because there are two common scenarios where blocking this traffic is not desirable: